CODART, Dutch and Flemish art in museums worldwide

 National Gallery of Art, Washington D.C.

-10:50-11:05 Opening remarks on the exhibition Little Beasts: Art, Wonder, and the Natural World by Brooks Rich, Associate Curator of Old Master and Nineteenth-century Prints and Stacey Sell, Associate Curator of Old Master Drawings, both of the NGA, Washington
+15:15-16:00 Lecture about the exhibition Little Beasts: Art, Wonder, and the Natural World by Brooks Rich, Associate Curator of Old Master and Nineteenth-century Prints and Alexandra Libby, Senior Administrator for Collections and Initiatives & Acting Head and Curator of Northern European Paintings, both of the NGA, Washington

-11:05-12:00 Panel discussion about the intersection of art and science and natural history through time with Dario Robleto, Artist; Floyd Shockley, Collection Manager for Entomology, Smithsonian National Museum of Natural History, Washington; Darrin Lunde, Collection Manager for Mammals, Smithsonian National Museum of Natural History, Brooks Rich and Stacey Sell.
-The discussion will be led by Alexandra Libby, Senior Advisor for Curatorial and Conservation Initiatives and Associate Curator of Northern Baroque Paintings, NGA, Washington
+16:00-16:45 Panel discussion about the intersection of art and science and natural history through time, with Dario Robleto, Artist; Floyd Shockley, Collection Manager for Entomology, Smithsonian National Museum of Natural History, Washington; Darrin Lunde, Collection Manager for Mammals, Smithsonian National Museum of Natural History and Brooks Rich.
+The discussion will be led by Alexandra Libby

-18:00-20:00 Reception at the Residence of the Ambassador of the Netherlands in Washington D.C. offered by the Royal Netherlands Embassy in Washington and Consulate General of the Netherlands in New York
+18:00-20:00 Reception at the Residence of the Ambassador of the Netherlands in Washington D.C., generously offered by the Royal Netherlands Embassy in Washington and Consulate General of the Netherlands in New York

 End of Monday program